hoyle1974/veil/README.md

 }
 ```

-When you run ```go generate``` on your code it will find all structs with a @d:service comment and work on exposing all properly defined methods on that struct.
+When you run ```go generate``` on your code it will find all structs with a @v:service comment and work on exposing all properly defined methods on that struct.
 The method call must be exported (upper case name), the first argument must be a context.Context and the last reurn value will be an error.

 Using Veil they would expose this struct via RPC like this